A unified TDiff invariant field theory for the dark sector

 In this work we will start the analysis of the possibilities of purely kinetic TDiff theories for the construction of viable unification models.
 We will limit ourselves to the background evolution and the comparison with observables related to the expansion history, in particular Hubble diagrams from SNIa Pantheon+\&SH0ES, cosmic chronometers, BAO measurements and CMB distance priors.

 This paper is organized as follows: in Section \ref{sect:TDiff_action} we present some general aspects of TDiff invariant actions for scalar fields, we derive the equations of motion for the field and the consistency condition that ensures conservation of the energy-momentum tensor for TDiff theories.
 In Section \ref{sect:Unified_model} we build the unified model for the dark sector, where we find Einstein's equations for our universe, which take the simple usual form of the Friedmann and acceleration equations.
 We give the expression for the energy density of the scalar field, treated as a perfect fluid and present the Hubble rates of the theory.
 In Section \ref{sect:Data} we present the cosmological data we used to build the likelihood to find the constraints on the parameters of the model.
 Section \ref{sect:Results} is devoted to present and discuss the results of the fitting process and in Section \ref{sect:Conclusions} we present our conclusions.
+Finally, in the Appendix we show the basic derivation of the TDiff invariant action for a scalar field.

 Throughout this manuscript we will use the metric signature $(+,-,-,-)$ and natural units $\hbar=c=1$. \footnote{The Hubble parameter $H_0$ will be expressed sometimes in units of km/s/Mpc to ease the comparison with other results in the literature where this convention is commonly used.}